Sister Act | 1992

 At the time of filming, as you can see, it was Basgo’s, 3909 West Sunset Boulevard in Silverlake, host of the notorious and wildly pervy Club F*ck!.

-This was formerly the Black Cat Bar, the site of what was up to then the largest gay rights protest, two years before the famous Stonewall riots in New York.
+This was formerly the Black Cat Bar, the site of what was up to then the largest gay rights protest in February 1967, two years before the famous Stonewall riots in New York.
 The fact can’t have been lost on gay director Emile Ardolino.

 The bar went on to become Le Barcito and in, November 2008, was designated a City of Los Angeles Historic Cultural Monument.
 It was also seen as ‘Lazy Joe’s’, the ‘Hawaiian’bar in Forgetting Sarah Marshall.

 It closed down in 2011 but has since reopened as a restaurant under the original name of The Black Cat.